What are NTRK fusions?

 If you were diagnosed with metastatic colorectal cancer with an NTRK fusion, and your tumor continues to progress during standard therapies, you are eligible for treatment with one of two newly FDA-approved NTRK inhibitors: larotrectinib or entrectinib.

-Research has shown that a high proportion of tumors with an NTRK fusion protein also have microsatellite instability (MSI-H).
-Discuss other biomarkers with your doctor so you can decide together on the best treatment for your tumor.
+Research has shown that a high proportion of tumors with an NTRK fusion protein also are microsatellite instability (MSI-H).

 Are you sure?